 Nowadays most images and videos seen online have been edited to some degree.
 This is the same with online diamonds, just like those some posts social media influencers share online.
 Some editing tools used could be in relation to contrast, exposure, highlights, shadows, brightness, saturation, vibrance, warmth, tint, sharpness and etcetera.
 Depending on the level of these tools used, your diamond can look very different in person in comparison from what is shown online.

-A diamond’s luster is its raw material and it is one of the most important elements to consider when purchasing a diamond.
+A diamond’s lustre is its raw material and it is one of the most important elements to consider when purchasing a diamond.
 The nature of the material will determine the diamond’s light performance and its level of brilliance, fire, sparkle, and light symmetry.
-When a diamond has poor luster, it will appear hazy or milky.
-The diamond’s true luster can be hidden online and especially as websites do not let you know what level of luster the diamond is.
-Even when a diamond is highly ranked on the 4C’s grading scale, it can appear like a lower ranked diamond if its luster is poor.
+When a diamond has poor lustre, it will appear hazy or milky.
+The diamond’s true lustre can be hidden online and especially as websites do not let you know what level of luster the diamond is.
+Even when a diamond is highly ranked on the 4C’s grading scale, it can appear like a lower ranked diamond if its lustre is poor.
 Ultimately, upsetting you when you see it in person.

 5. Brown, yellow, grey, and green tints are not visible on photos and videos